Financial Aid Appeals

 - Our first communication after confirming receipt of your appeal will either provide an immediate decision or a sense of when a decision may be reached.
 For example:

 - Admitted students applying under either an early or regular decision program who submit appeals by April 15 will generally have their appeals reviewed by May 1.

 - Entering students who submit appeals after paying their enrollment deposit will generally have their appeals reviewed either in April or (depending on date of submission) when other already enrolled students also begin to hear about their appeals, beginning in June.

 - Returning students, regardless of when they appeal, will have their appeals reviewed after we issue offers for all on-time applicants, beginning sometime in June.

 - We cannot guarantee that all appeals will be successful or that all successful appeals will result in increased grant aid.
 Sometimes there is no aid eligibility, or no increased eligibility, even after an appeal.

 - Most appeal-related adjustments are fairly modest.
 We have finite financial aid resources; and because we tend to use them primarily to meet students’ calculated need with our initial aid offers—without awarding loans—we have limited funds available for appeals.
 However, we will always do what we can to be helpful within those limitations.

 - Once we are able to consider your appeal formally, we will issue a decision as soon as we can.
-While spring and summer are particularly busy times in the Financial Aid Office, to the extent possible (given our other responsibilities and deadlines), we will attempt to be sensitive to students’ understandable desire to receive their appeal results prior to their enrollment deposit dates, billing due dates, or other key deadlines.
+While spring and summer are particularly busy times in the Financial Aid Office, to the extent possible, we will attempt to be sensitive to students’ understandable desire to receive their appeal results prior to their enrollment deposit dates, billing due dates, or other key deadlines.

 After an Appeal Decision is Made